Bretons: Breton-language media

-Newspapers, magazines and online journals available in Breton include Al Lanv, based in Quimper, Al Liamm, Louarnig-Rouzig, and Bremañ.
+There are a number of Breton language weekly and monthly magazines.
+Newspapers, magazines and online journals available in Breton include Al Lanv (based in Quimper), Al Liamm, Louarnig-Rouzig, and Bremañ.

-There are a number of radio stations with broadcasts in the Breton language, namely Arvorig FM, France Bleu Armorique, France Bleu Breizh-Izel, Radio Bro Gwened, Radio Kerne, and Radio Kreiz Breizh.
+Several radio stations broadcast in the Breton language: Arvorig FM, France Bleu Armorique, France Bleu Breizh-Izel, Radio Bro Gwened, Radio Kerne, and Radio Kreiz Breizh.

-Television programmes in Breton are also available on France 3 Breizh, France 3 Iroise, TV Breizh and TV Rennes.
-There are also a number of Breton language weekly and monthly magazines.
+Television programmes in Breton are available on Brezhoweb, France 3 Breizh, France 3 Iroise, TV Breizh and TV Rennes.

 Music

 Fest-noz

 A fest-noz is a traditional festival (essentially a dance) in Brittany.
 Many festoù-noz are held outside Brittany, taking regional Breton culture outside Brittany.
 Although the traditional dances of the fest-noz are old, some dating back to the Middle Ages, the fest-noz tradition is itself more recent, dating back to the 1950s.

 Fest-Noz was officially registered on Wednesday, December 5, 2012, by UNESCO on the "Representative List of the Intangible Cultural Heritage of Humanity."